 DPC functions as a health care subscription system, in which a primary care doctor charges patients a flat fee averaging $77 per month, which covers unlimited basic health care services.
 Essentially, it works like a membership at a 24-hour fitness club.
 Patients can plan routine visits for preventive care and also come in at odd hours when the unexpected arises, all without concern about unforeseen bills.
 Not only does this system make budgeting for health care more predictable for Alaskan patients, but it also lowers their overall costs.

 Although DPC is probably the most well-known type of direct care, variations of this model work for other types of health care, including dental, surgical, and pharmaceutical.
-Most of these agreements do not offer the 24/7 access of DPC, and they may or may not have the membership option, but they all share the commonalities of predictable pricing and avoidance of third-party insurance involvement.
+Most of these agreements do not offer the 24/7 access of DPC, and they may or may not have the membership option, but they all share the commonalities of predictable pricing and avoidance of heavy-handed third-party insurance involvement.

 An Ounce of Prevention

 A key way to avoid paying for expensive crisis medical care is to avoid medical crises.
 Although some crises are inevitable, receiving routine checkups and seeking early treatment for small problems often prevents larger and more costly procedures from becoming necessary.
 Primary care visits reduce the need for downstream care.

 Because DPC patients experience 35% lower costs in preventive care than do traditional patients, they are more likely to see a doctor and treat minor medical issues before they become major ones.
 DPC patients are also more likely to go to the doctor regularly for minor issues because they are free from the concern of unpredictable bills.
 One study found that over a two-year period, 20% of adults received a surprise medical bill from an out-of-network provider.
 Another study indicated that 40% “have skipped a recommended medical test or treatment in the last 12 months due to cost, and 32% were unable to fill a prescription or took less of a medication because of its cost.”